djotaku/adventofcode/2022/README.md

 A distillation of what I learned this year:
 - TBD!

+### Generic
+- Instead of using x and y it can help when debugging grids/maps/etc to use row and column.
+That keeps it clear which axis you're moving in.

 For a full list of what I learned, for each day the README will contain what I learned in each programming language.